Case study: Rainwater to flush toilets in a green building

 After careful study, its experts chose the Rewatec rainwater harvesting system with Premier Tech's proven technologies and support.

-The system collects rainwater from a flat roof area of 19,900 ft2.
-It then stores rainwater in an underground tank with a capacity of 4,490 US gal.
+The system collects rainwater from a flat roof area of 1,850 m2.
+Harvested rainwater is then stored in an underground tank with a capacity of 17,000 L.

 Rainwater falls on the building's roof and flows into a drain.